 Good lord, that meal was delicious.

-It cost me 110 kn (€14.50) and, to my own surprise, it was absolutely worth the splurge!
+It cost me a whopping 110 kn (€14.50) but, to my own surprise, it was absolutely worth the splurge!
 Just keep in mind that the drinks are not cheap at all (especially for Croatia).
 At €6 for their cheapest bottle of beer I was glad we didn’t spend too long there!

 After your meal and a drink or two it’ll probably be getting dark.
-Now is the perfect time to head back to the port and buy a ticket for the next ferry back to Split (or maybe you booked in advance, you organised traveller, you).
+Now is the perfect time to head back to the port to catch the ferry back to Split,

 On the ferry back try to get a seat in the indoor area as it’ll be chilly on the open deck.
 Plus, the ferry ride home is the perfect time to have a nap.